Obituary of Anne Jane Isaacs

 After Albert’s retirement they took three 3 month trips across North America, and enjoyed traveling without a reservation.

 Though the family became U.S. Citizens in 1968, in her heart, Anne was still a Newfoundlander-a “Goofy-Newfie”.

 She will be missed for her smile, her hats, her mastery of cooking and her ability to never forget anyone she met.

 Anne was preceded in death by her youngest son Byron and her parents Herbert Rose Poole Sr. and Lucy Gould.
 Anne is survived by her husband Albert T. Isaacs; her first son, Derek Isaacs and his wife Charlotte of Colorado; her brother Herbert Poole and his wife Holly and her brothers-in-law, George Isaacs and his wife Dorothy and Claude Isaacs and his wife Mary Lou all of Halifax, Nova Scotia, Canada.

 Funeral services will be held at St. John the Baptist Episcopal Church, 125 Canterbury Dr, Aptos on Saturday, January 18th at 11:00 am.
 A reception will follow.
-Viewing will be Friday, January 17th from 2:00pm to 8:00pm at Pacific Gardens Chapel, 1050 Cayuga St, Santa Cruz, CA. Interment will follow the reception at Santa Cruz Memorial Park, 1927 Ocean Street Extension, Santa Cruz, CA.To send flowers to the family of Anne Isaacs, please visit Tribute Store
+Viewing will be Friday, January 17th from 2:00pm to 8:00pm at Pacific Gardens Chapel, 1050 Cayuga St, Santa Cruz, CA. Interment will follow the reception at Santa Cruz Memorial Park, 1927 Ocean Street Extension, Santa Cruz, CA.To send flowers to the family or plant a tree in memory of Anne Isaacs, please visit Tribute Store